ShriyansSharma27/Spam_mail_detection/README.md

   - K value of the chi2_selector in data_proc.py may be changed:
     - Increasing would increase training time but improve performance
     - Decreasing would decrease performance but improve training time

+# Limitations

+  This model was trained on a specific dataset, which does not include all words commonly found in spam emails.
+  Consequently, predictions may be inaccurate for emails containing vocabulary not represented in the training data.

 # Author